Schrielle360/120-work/hw-final/readme.md

 - Working on getting the mousePressed function to work 12/7/2018
 - fixing minor errors and coding mistakes.
 12/7/2018
 - fixing spacial issues for chibis so they do not over lap as much 12/7/2018
+- changed how many chibis appear at the start 12/7/2018